Oct 4th, 2017

 Nonprofit adds ‘Pro Bono’ services to their National Resource Directory.

-Thero.org’s Affordable Therapy Project is a collaborative group of organizations that is connecting mental health professionals willing to provide Pro Bono sessions to survivors of national crises, victims of natural disasters, and high risk communities.
+Thero.org’s Crisis Therapy Project is a collaborative group of organizations that is connecting mental health professionals willing to provide Pro Bono sessions to survivors of national crises, victims of natural disasters, and high risk communities.
 Thero, the Anxiety and Depression Association of America (ADAA), the Nevada Psychological Association (NPA), and the PRACTICE at University of Nevada Las Vegas are helping to coordinate a response to the tragic Las Vegas shooting and are calling on any psychologists, therapists, counselors, and psychiatrists to offer pro bono sessions for survivors of the attack.

 The inspiration for the project came out of recent discussions with providers in Charlottesville, VA who found it difficult to mobilize a response to victims of two white supremacist rallies this past summer ending with the tragic murder of Heather Heyer and the serious injury of many local residents.
 “It has been a long and painful summer in my hometown of Charlottesville,” stated Hunter Teets, Licensed Professional Counselor.
 “Our local mental health professionals scrambled to provide services to those affected though we were hindered by difficulty getting the word out to providers and people seeking help as we all adapted to what happened.
 I’m glad the Affordable Therapy Project is available and know that it will be a great help to others in distress.”